dotnet/AspNetCore.Docs/aspnetcore/migration/inc/start.md

 1. Install the [experimental Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=WebToolsTeam.aspnetprojectmigrations) that helps configure the solution.
 2. Right click the ASP.NET Framework app and select **Migrate Project**:
    ![Migrate Menu](~/migration/inc/start/static/migrate_menu.png)
-1. This will open a menu that will offter to start a migration.
+1. This will open a menu that will offer to start a migration.
 Click the link to begin:
    ![Migrate Options](~/migration/inc/start/static/migrate_options.png)
 1. A wizard will now appear that allows you to create a new project or select an existing project.
    ![Migrate Wizard](~/migration/inc/start/static/migrate_wizard.png)